Terry and the Pirates: In popular culture

+Enter the Dragon producer Paul Heller used the strip as a guide to production design and the look of the film.
+"It was high chroma reds, blues, golds, and it just lent itself to this project so closely," said Heller.

-Artist John Romita Sr. got the idea to kill Peter Parker (Spiderman)'s girlfriend, Gwen Stacy, after Terry & The Pirates' killing of Raven Sherman.
+Artist John Romita Sr. got the idea to kill Peter Parker (Spiderman)'s girlfriend, Gwen Stacy, after Terry and the Pirates' killing of Raven Sherman.

 Umberto Eco's novel The Mysterious Flame of Queen Loana references Terry and the Pirates.

 In 1995, the strip was one of 20 included in the "Comic Strip Classics" series of commemorative postage stamps.

+In the 1983 movie, 'A Christmas Story', a Terry and the Pirates comic strip appears on back of the newspaper Ralphie's father (Darren McGavin) is reading when Ralphie's mom takes him upstairs after the BB gun incident.

+The Dragon Lady and Hotshot Charlie have made cameo appearances in the Dick Tracy daily cartoon strip.
+Dick Tracy and Hotshot Charlie are acquainted with each other.